Here’s your perfect vegan pumpkin pie recipe! This plant based spin is (dare we say it) even more delicious than the original.

 - Top it all off with a savory Easy Vegan Gravy

 - Need side dishes?
-Try Roasted Green Beans, Sauteed Green Beans, Roasted Apples & Cauliflower, Roasted Butternut Squash or Shaved Brussels Sprout Salad
+Try Roasted Green Beans, Sauteed Green Beans, Roasted Apples & Cauliflower, Roasted Butternut Squash or Brussels Sprout Salad

 This vegan pumpkin pie recipe is…